jackcahalane/azure-fundamentals-notes/README.md

 **Azure AD Free** edition support self-service password change for cloud users.

+You should use **Azure AD Premium** when you want to publish on-premises web apps using Azure AD.
+This functionality is provided by Azure AD Application Proxy.

 **Azure Advisor** can only provide limited recommendations for **Azure AD**.
 It's not capable of calculating user risk levels or providing cutom AD recommendations.
 These functions can only be povided by Azure AD **Identity Protection**.

 Authentication types supported by both SSPR and MFA are: